persistenceOne/pstake-native/x/lscosmos/spec/01_proposal.md

 - `PstakeDepositFee` : It is the fraction of fees on liquid staking deposit.
 - `PstakeRestakeFee` : It is the fraction of fees on auto restake of rewards.
 - `PstakeUnstakeFee` : It is the fraction of fees on unstake transaction.
+- `PstakeRedemptionFee` : It is the fraction of fees on instant redemption.
 - `PstakeFeeAddress` : Address on which the above mentioned fees are sent to.

 It is to whitelist these params before the modules is able to liquid stake atoms on Persistence Chain.